Bolton Spring Farm School Field Trips

 Start the day with a calming and grounding flow that connects students to nature

-For schools looking to make the day even more special, the Harvest Lunch Party includes all the farm fun plus a casual pizza lunch after apple picking.
+For schools looking to make the day even more special, the Harvest Pizza Party includes a casual pizza lunch after apple picking.

 Includes: